aksommerville/egg-202405/README.md

 - [ ] Can we do some kind of "warp cursor" or "trap cursor"?
 First-person shooters really need that.
 - [ ] Validate size of wasm gl parameters, some are probably off.
 - [x] glGetVertexAttribPointerv wasm needs rephrased; we can't pass a double-pointer in from the wasm space.
+- [ ] Ensure that egg_native_export.c gets dropped by tree-shaking when linking native.
+- [ ] Pull the WebGL stuff out of egg_native_export.c, just for cleanliness's sake.
+Way more of it than I expected.
+- [ ] QuickJS JS_GetArrayBuffer: Does this read TypedArray, SharedArrayBuffer, and DataView as well?